3MFConsortium/spec_displacement/3MF Displacement Extension.md

 | nz | **ST\_Number** | required |   | Z-component of the normalized displacement vector. |
 | @anyAttribute | | | | |

 The normalized vector defines the direction where the displacement is applied.
 The \<normvector> element MUST be normalized by the producer so the module of the displacement vector is 1.0.
-Consumers SHOULD accept non-normalized vectors and but normalize them before applying.
+Consumers SHOULD accept non-normalized vectors but normalize them before applying.

 The normalized vectors MUST point to the triangle's outer hemisphere where the displacement is applied.

 Normalized vectors MUST be linearly interpolated to spread the displacement map along a surface.
-All interpolated vectors MUST be normalized before applied.
+All interpolated vectors MUST be normalized before being applied.
 All interpolated normal vector MUST point to the outer hemisphere of the triangle.

-The displacement especifies the direction on which the displacement vector is applied:
+The normalized displacement vector specifies the direction:

 	displacement vector = normalized vector * displacement value,